Technical SEOJanuary 16, 202614 min read

 1. Extract Existing Entities

 Start by identifying entities already mentioned in your content.
-Use our Entity Graph Builder tool to:
+Use our Entity Graph Builder tool to analyze content, extract existing entities, map relationships, identify missing entities, and get recommendations for building comprehensive entity graphs.

 • Analyze content and extract existing entities (People, Organizations, Technologies, Concepts, Places, Products)